Automattic/wp-calypso/client/components/fixed-navigation-header/README.md

-# FixedNavigationHeader (JSX)
+# FixedNavigationHeader (TSX)

-This component displays a header with navigation items.
+This component displays a header with a breadcrumb.
 It can also include children items which will be positioned to the far right.

 ## How to use